SophieAu/moira-site/data/content/works/a-love-of-white-noise.md

 category: Poetry

 ---
-I can ask someone to get on top and lie there, heavy
+I can ask him to get on top and lie there, heavy
 but nothing proves I am solid
 and _can_ force transformation
 like the ocean roar of anonymity